codexgigassys/daas/README.md

 At this point, the hardest part is already finished.

-## Create a filter
+## Create a classifier
-Now you need a filter, to choose what samples will be sent to your decompiler:
+Now you need a classifier, to choose what samples will be sent to your decompiler:
-./daas/daas_app/decompilers/filters.py:
+./daas/daas_app/utils/sample_classifiers/classifiers.py:
 ```
-from .filter_utils import mime_type, pe_mime_types, flash_mime_types
+from .classifier_utils import mime_type, pe_mime_types, flash_mime_types

-def pe_filter(data):
+def pe_classifier(data):
     return mime_type(data) in pe_mime_types

-def flash_filter(data):
+def flash_classifier(data):
     return mime_type(data) in flash_mime_types

 # ...
 ```

 This function receives the sample binary data and returns a boolean to say whether it should be sent to the processor we are creating or not.
-The mime type is usually fine, so you can use an already defined filter if there is one.
+The mime type is usually fine, so you can use an already defined classifier if there is one.

-Be careful! the function should be named under the following format: <identifier>_filter For instance, "apk_filter".
+Be careful! the function should be named under the following format: <identifier>_classifier For instance, "apk_classifier".

 ## Configure the decompiler